darkfeline/mir.msmtpq/README.rst

 mir.msmtpq
 ==========

-Script for queuing messages for sending with msmtp.
+mir.msmtpq is a message queue for msmtpq, for sending email asynchronously and queuing messages while offline.

 Usage
 -----